-On January 3, 2012, the City of Auburn Council appointed the Auburn's first honorary Poet Laureate, Richard (Dick) Brugger.
+On January 5, 2015, the City of Auburn Council appointed the Auburn's Poet Laureate, Marjorie Rommel.
 A poet laureate is a poet officially appointed and is invited to compose poems for City occasions and events.
-Marjorie Rommel and the Striped Water Poets of Auburn (organization of 36 local poets) submitted the nomination of Dick Brugger as the Poet Laureate an opportunity "to return poetry, reading, and all the literary arts to greater appreciation in Auburn".
-The application materials demonstrated Dick Brugger as a "a person of merit who is also an excellent communicator with a command of the craft and the best interests of poetry and the Auburn community at heart."
+Connie Henke and the Striped Water Poets of Auburn (organization of 36 local poets) submitted the nomination of Marjorie Rommel as the Poet Laureate an opportunity "to return poetry, reading, and all the literary arts to greater appreciation in Auburn".

 What is the City of Auburn Poet Laureate Position?